 Factors Affecting Your Commercial Real Estate Loan Rates

-Like a residential mortgage, commercial property mortgage rates and terms are based on multiple criteria.
+Commercial property mortgage loan rates and terms are based on multiple criteria.
 Your creditworthiness, the principal size and term, the economic climate and other factors can affect quoted interest rates.
-Let’s take a look at what lenders want and how it applies to your situation to help you obtain optimal financing terms.
+Let’s look at what lenders want and how it applies to your situation to help you obtain optimal financing terms.

 A lender offering a 75% LTV is willing to finance three-quarters of the total value of the building you’re buying.
-That means if you want to purchase a $400,000 property, they’ll cover $300,000.
-You’d have to put down $100,000 as a down payment to match the purchase price.
+That means if you want to purchase a $400,000 property, they’ll lend you $300,000.

 LTV is used to determine how risky the investment is for the lender.
 A higher ratio means the lender has more invested in the property, thus increasing their risk in the case of default.
-Providing a higher down payment will mitigate this risk and lead to lower commercial real estate loan rates.
+A higher down payment will mitigate this risk and may lead to lower commercial real estate loan rates.